Urinary Tract

 Most urinary tract infections are treated with antibiotics, so if you have any of the above symptoms, see a doctor and get tested.

-Other things that can help are stay hydrated, use a probiotic to help recover intestinal bacteria affected by antibiotic, drink cranberry juice, consume garlic and sauerkraut, take vitamin C and drink Bearberry tea.
+Other things that can help are staying hydrated, using a probiotic to help recover intestinal bacteria affected by antibiotics, drinking cranberry juice, consuming garlic and sauerkraut, taking vitamin C and drinking Bearberry tea.

 Nice walks in the park, deep breathing, laughing, stress management, and drinking plenty of fluids will also be of great benefit.